moblaze360/Git-Activity/README.md

 # Git Activity App

-This project was created with create-react-app to accept a users name and then search for / display their activity on github.
+This project was created with create-react-app to accept a users name and then search and display their activity on github.
 - React Hooks for state management and lifecycle features
 - Semantic Ui for styling.